-As a teenager I had immaculate skin (GOD take me back!) with no blemishes no pimples nothing!
+As a teenager, I had immaculate skin (GOD take me back!) with no blemishes no pimples nothing!
 My friends hated me.
-When I turned eighteen I started to get a few breakouts here and there and then some serious skin shit into my twenties.
+When I turned eighteen I started to get a few breakouts here and there and then some serious skin issues into my twenties and thirties.
 I also discovered coffee when I turned eighteen and I know now that the acidity killed the lining of my gut and intestines.
 I LOVE coffee but even now if I drink it I break out instantly, it’s insane.
 I also know that for me stress is a huge factor in my skin and I can go back and remember my skin through the not so good relationships I had and the period in between when magically my skin was clear again.

 Almost two years ago I let stress get the best of me and my hair started to fall out.
 I basically induced my own alopecia areata and had a huge patch about 6-8 inches wide of missing hair above my right ear.